 An unfortunate cost of this is that Analects is apt to lose the very features – opacity, ambiguity, openness – that invite and sustain disciplined practices of questioning.
 The very style of the Analects can be edifying, in the sense of affording readers opportunities to cultivate and exercise certain virtues – attentiveness, carefulness, and imaginativeness.
 Among those virtues is, I propose, the virtue of inquisitiveness.
 In this section, however, my focus is not the edifying nature of the Analect’s literary style – a task that requires discussion of hermeneutic issues that go beyond my purposes in this chapter.
 Instead, I explore the claim that a latent feature of Analects is a normative conception of good questioning—one that, as with curiosity, requires a distinctive epistemic virtue, namely, inquisitiveness.

 The purpose of many questions is to improve one’s epistemic standing, one’s stock of true beliefs, knowledge, and understanding.
 But other questions have other purposes – to express interest, to mock, to be ironic, and so on.
 I focus only on the epistemically motivated questions that interest Watson, who also notes that asking questions is only one way – or set of ways – to improve epistemic standing.
 However a good question is a very good way to improve epistemic standing.
 Inquisitiveness, for Watson, is a virtue with a special relationship to questioning, so wherever one finds practices of questioning, one should expect to find something like the virtue of inquisitiveness.
 In Confucianism, there is an obvious range of things about which one can – and, given its guiding project, should – ask questions about – the nature of ritually correct behaviour (li), the behaviour of moral exemplars (jūnzǐ), the range of virtues (de), among others.
-Moral self-cultivation requires a person to gain increasingly broad, deep, and accurate knowledge and understanding of each, a demand that requires a capacity for increasingly skilled questioning.
+Curiosity operates simultaneously in what many Western philosophers would separate into the social, epistemic, and moral dimensions of life.
+Moral self-cultivation requires a person to gain increasingly broad, deep, and accurate knowledge and understanding of tradition, rites, exemplars, virtues, the arts, history, and oneself and one’s peers, among many others.
+Given the diversity and complexity of these objects of curiosity, an aspiring moral agent requires a capacity – or a set of capacities – for increasingly skilled questioning.
 Indeed, there is a value not only in getting answers to these questions, but also in asking them – that is why the Master reported that he could not ‘do anything’ for those not ‘constantly asking, “What should I do?
 What should I do?”’
 (15.16).

 Since the scope and depth of questioning pertinent to Confucian moral self-cultivation is considerable, there is good reason to suppose that it may involve a distinctive virtue.
 One can, after all, question well – asking the right questions, at the right times, of the right people, in the right ways; and one can question badly, asking the wrong things at the wrong times of the wrong people in the wrong ways.
 It’s also clear that a capacity for good questioning is something that everyone requires, since no-one is born with the sort of epistemic standing they need.
 Confucius distinguishes people according to their native capacity for insight, manifested in the extent and intensity of questioning they require: